DavoHub/Ctrl-Capslock-Menu/README.md

 then more options for random stuff like SPOngEboBCase and whatnot

 all with keybinds for speed. very useful.
 10/10 script. please use it

+(also the script has a secret easter egg...but will you be able to find it???)